RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 ### Editing the mapping field for a specific user

-It is also possible to override the Redis mapping field at an individual user level.
-In order to do so, click on the "People" menu of the screen, and then on the "pencil" icon of the person you wish to modify the field for.
+To override the Redis mapping field at an individual user level, select the **People** menu, and then on the pencil icon of the person you wish to modify the field for.

 {{<image filename="images/rc/saml/okta_saml_group_15.png" alt="" >}}{{</image>}}

-Next, we need to set the user's "Assignment master" to "Administrator".
+Set the user's "Assignment master" to "Administrator".
 This will allow us to override the group's policy.
-We then click on the **"Save"** button.
+Select **Save**.

 {{<image filename="images/rc/saml/okta_saml_group_13.png" alt="" >}}{{</image>}}